Adam Chicksen: Brighton & Hove Albion

 On 14 July 2013, Chicksen signed a three-year contract with Brighton & Hove Albion on a free transfer.
 However, Chicksen's age at the time led Brighton & Hove Albion to pay an undisclosed compensation fee to MK Dons.
 On his move to Brighton, Chicksen was given the number 15 shirt.

 Chicksen's debut was delayed because of an ankle injury sustained in a pre-season friendly, and he made his return from injury, playing for the club's development squad against Swansea City's development squad on 19 August 2013.
 Chicksen made his league debut for the club on 30 December 2013, coming on as a substitute for Stephen Ward who had sustained a concussion during the match, in a 1–0 win over Blackpool.
 After the match, Chicksen reflected on his Brighton & Hove Albion's debut, saying he had waited for a long time.
 Chicksen subsequently made another appearance, making his first start, in the Championship play-off semi final second leg, in a 2–1 loss against Derby County.
 Chicksen ended his first season with five appearances in all competitions.

 At the start of the 2014–15 season, Chicksen's playing time increased in the first team, making three appearances.
 However, his first team opportunities was limited, due to the arrival of Joe Bennett, who took his place as first-choice left-back.
-It wasn't until on 21 October 2014 when Chicksen made another appearance for the side, in a 1–1 draw against Huddersfield Town, taking Bennet's place because of his absent.
+On 21 October 2014 Chicksen made another appearance for the side, in a 1–1 draw against Huddersfield Town, taking Bennet's place because of his absence.
 Chicksen made his first Brighton appearance on 12 December 2014 since his loan at Gillingham, in a 1–0 defeat to Millwall.
 At the end of the 2014–15 season, he went on to make ten appearances for the side.

 In the 2015–16 season, Chicksen's first team opportunities at Brighton & Hove Albion continued to be limited and was sent to the club's development squad as a result.
 He made his only appearance for the side of the season, coming on as a late substitute, in a 3–2 win against Charlton Athletic on 5 December 2015.
 At the end of the 2015–16 season, Chicksen was released by the club.